Vikuuu/Vikuuu.github.io/_posts/2025-06-07-building-git-part-6.md

 Our current implementation of the `add` command works very great, but under an assumption that our user is intelligent and will always provide us with the correct file or directory input.
 Alas, that is not always the case.
-The user might accidently provide the wrong file name or a file name that might not even exists in the repository.
+The user might accidently provide the wrong filename or a filename that might not even exists in the repository.

 ##### Handling non-existent file

 Now, we want to handle the bad input that our user might throw at us.
-Let's see how git handles this?
+Let's see how, git handles this?

 ```bash
 mkdir gitgo-test && cd gitgo-test